 Generally there are dozens of companies named as defendants in asbestos lawsuits.
 Many of those defendants are not incorporated in and have no operations in Illinois.
 The first thing a foreign entity should assess when being hailed into an Illinois state court is whether the plaintiff is also a non-resident.
 Plaintiff’s residency and alleged use of or exposure to an injurious product can often be gleaned from the allegations in the complaint.

 If a foreign defendant is sued by a non-resident plaintiff in an Illinois state court a motion to dismiss for lack of personal jurisdiction should be immediately assessed and filed before any other action is taken in the case to avoid waiver of jurisdictional defects.
 Rios provides compelling authority for dismissal of cases filed in Illinois state courts against non-resident defendants on behalf of litigation tourists.

 John F. Sullivan is a partner in the firm's Chicago office.
-He is a member of the firm’s Insurance Law, Banking and Financial Services Litigation, Commercial Litigation and Construction Law practice groups.
+He is a member of the firm’s Insurance Law, Banking Law, Commercial Litigation, Construction Law, and Transportation Law practice groups.

 Add a comment

 SubscribeRSS Plunkett Cooney LinkedIn Page Plunkett Cooney Twitter Page Plunkett Cooney Facebook Page